mixmaxhq/electron-spell-check-provider/README.md

 // Thus, we may retrieve spell-checking suggestions to put in the menu just before it shows. webFrame.setSpellCheckProvider(
   'en-US',
-  // Not sure what this parameter (`autoCorrectWord`) does: https://github.com/atom/electron/issues/4371
-  // The documentation for `webFrame.setSpellCheckProvider` passes `true` so we do too. true, new SpellCheckProvider('en-US').on('misspelling', function(suggestions) {
+  new SpellCheckProvider('en-US').on('misspelling', function(suggestions) {
     // Prime the context menu with spelling suggestions _if_ the user has selected text.
 Electron
     // may sometimes re-run the spell-check provider for an outdated selection e.g. if the user